 So, here I am now, 4 years later, still running and having the time of my life.
 I've lost count of the times I've run into my dad (no pun intended) while I'm out running.
 It doesn't even have to be in race.
 Sometimes during a training run I feel him running right next to me.
 Perhaps he's training with me as we prepare for our next race?

 My encounters with him usually don't last very long.
 Most times, only for a couple of minutes.
 But, during that moment in time, it's an incredible feeling.
-I never known when he is going to show up, but when he does, he certainly lets me know!
+I never know when he is going to show up, but when he does, he certainly lets me know!

 It's hard to express in words how grateful I am to have my dad with me when I'm running.
 He provides me the strength and courage I need to achieve my goals.
 Earlier this year, I decided I wanted to do something for him to say thank you.
 Since running is my connection to him, it only made sense to do some special runs for him.
 I knew I was going to be in my hometown of Newburgh, Indiana for Thanksgiving.
 So, I decided the first of my two planned "Runs for Dad" would happen then.
 My second planned run would be on his birthday, December 8th.